 Language, Selfhood and Belonging

-I have a longstanding interest in the relationship between language and people’s sense of belonging: how speaking a language in a particular way gets bound up with what it means to “belong” somewhere.
+I have a longstanding interest in the relationship between language and people’s sense of self and their feelings of belonging: how speaking a language in a particular way gets bound up with what it means to “belong” to a particular community or place.
 This was the topic of my previous research in Israel, where I explored the relationship between gender, sexuality and national identity and how that relationshiop played out through language.
-This was also the subject of more recent work I have done with Tommaso Milani and Roey Gafter looking at sexuality and discourses of citizenship in Israel and Palestine.
+This is also the subject of more recent work I have done with Stamatina Katsiveli exploring the sociolinguistics of selfhood among queer men in Greece (see my plenary talk at the Sociolinguistics Symposium in 2022) and research that I conducted with Tommaso Milani and Roey Gafter looking at sexuality and discourses of citizenship in Israel and Palestine.
 From 2015-2019, I also led a British Academy funded project (with Tommaso Milani and Quentin Williams) looking at representations of gender and sexuality in the English, Afrikaans and isiXhosa print media in South Africa.
 Prior to this, I conducted collaborative work with Paul Baker on gender and ethnicity in the UK, and with Ian Bekker on language and gender ideologies among White English- and Afrikaans-speaking South Africans.
 See my publications for further details.

 Accent Bias in Britain

 Since 2017, I have been the Principal Investigator on the Accent Bias in Britain project (funded by the UK Economic and Social Research Council; Co-Investigators: Devyani Sharma, Dominic Watt and Christina Perry).